 How Can Airbags Cause Injuries?

-You can be injured by a defective airbag, as well as properly functioning ones.
-A common factor among people who are injured by car airbags is how close they were to the device when it deployed.
-If you are two to three inches away from the airbag when it deploys, you may be hit with enough force to cause serious injury.
-Whether airbags cause injury due to inflation or failure to inflate, an experienced Indianapolis, IN airbag accident attorney can advise injury victims of their rights.
+A common factor among car airbag injuries is how close they were to the device when it was deployed.
+For example, suppose you are two to three inches away from the airbag when it deploys.
+In that case, you may be hit with enough force to cause serious injury.
+But whether airbags cause harm due to inflation or failure to inflate, an experienced Indianapolis, IN airbag accident attorney will review the evidence and medical reports to determine fault.

 What Are Common Types of Airbag Injuries?